Hackney Street Scene in the 1800’s

-Henry Smith was born about 1808, in Edmonton, Middlesex, his parents were Henry and Sarah Smith.
-He married Jane Price on 15th April 1833, in Islington, Middlesex.
+Henry Smith, a stone mason and builder, was born in Edmonton, Middlesex, in about 1808.
+Henry’s parents were Henry and Sarah Smith.
+He married Jane Price on 15 April 1833, in Islington, Middlesex.
 They had nine children in 20 years.
-He died from paralysis on 29th July 1864, at Wallaga Lake, New South Wales, aged 56 and was buried there.
+He died from paralysis on 29 July 1864, at Wallaga Lake, New South Wales, aged 56 and was buried there.

-Henry Smith was born in 1808 at Edmonton, Middlesex, England to Henry Smith and Sarah Neal.
+Henry was born in 1808 at Edmonton, Middlesex, England to Henry Smith and Sarah Neal.

 In 1835 Henry and Jane were living at the Islington City Gardens in Middlesex where Henry worked as a mason.